German Formula Three Championship

 The German Formula Three Championship was the national Formula Three championship of Germany, and the former West Germany, from 1950 to 2002, then as Formel 3 until 2014.
-In 2003, the series had merged with the French Formula Three Championship to form the Formula 3 Euro Series.
+In 2003, the series merged with the French Formula Three Championship to form the Formula 3 Euro Series.
 The lower-level series, the ATS Formel 3 Cup, subsequently operated in Germany, but it folded after the end of the 2014 season.
 Since the late 1980s, the list of German F3 champions has included many notable drivers, including Formula One World Champion Michael Schumacher and nine-time Le Mans winner Tom Kristensen.

 History

 1950–1956

 The first few years of Formula Three in Germany were inevitably subject to the effects of the country's post-war geo-political situation, which resulted in the existence of two separate championships.
 The West German championship ran from 1950 to 1954, while the East German equivalent continued until 1956.
 During this period, both championships used the then-standard 500cc two-stroke formula.
 This era was notable for BMW's first foray into open-wheeled racing as an engine supplier, having enjoyed success in pre-war motorcycle racing and touring cars.